tisfeng/Raycast-Easydict/README.md

 - [x] Provide word rich query information, including basic translation, pronunciation, the types of exams that include the word, multiple parts of speech and explanations, forms and tenses, web translations and web phrases.
 - [x] Support automatic query selected text, enabled by default.
 - [x] Support to open the [Eudic Application](https://www.eudic.net/v4/en/app/eudic) and quickly look up words, if installed on your Mac.
 - [x] Quick search query text online, supports Eudic, Youdao dictionary and Google translation.
+Use `Cmd + K` to see more actions.
 - [x] Support Text to Speech(aka TTS).
 - [x] Support shortcut `Cmd + S` to quickly play the pronunciation of query words.
 - [x] Support MacOS system translation.
 (Note: this feature needs to install an apple translate shortcut on you mac, please see [Wiki](https://github.com/tisfeng/Raycast-Easydict/wiki/%E5%A6%82%E4%BD%95%E5%9C%A8-Easydict-%E4%B8%AD%E4%BD%BF%E7%94%A8-macOS-%F0%9F%8D%8E-%E7%B3%BB%E7%BB%9F%E7%BF%BB%E8%AF%91%EF%BC%9F) for more details)